-At the time of writing this report, we have agreed with management to receive an assessment of the Council's going concern basis of preparation of accounts in order to conclude on this area following internal consultations.
+At the time of writing this report, we have received an updated assessment of the Council's going concern basis of preparation of accounts in order to conclude on this area following internal consultations.
+We are currently concluding our review in this area.